richafnu/Viva/Viva/glint/setup/import-historical-response-data.md

 - The Advanced Configuration feature is enabled for you as a user.
 [Learn more](understand-advanced-configuration.md).

 > [!CAUTION]
-> Your Glint survey program must be in an approved state while you import external, historical data and while reports generate.
+> Your Viva Glint survey program must be in an approved state while you import external, historical data and while reports generate.
 Ensure that your survey is approved before continuing.

 To import historical users and their responses: